-Victoria Falls Holidays
+A Victoria Falls Holiday

-Natural wonder of the world
+Victoria Falls Holiday: Visit this natural wonder of the world

 One of the Seven Wonders of the Natural World and a UNESCO World Heritage site, Victoria Falls is the stuff of legends, romance and myth.
 An iconic draw card that features prominently on the “must see list” of our guests heading to Southern Africa, the sheer size, sight and sound of this magnificent spectacle never fails to inspire.

 Thousands of years ago water gouged out soft sandstone in the harder basalt base to form what Victoria Falls is today.
 Victoria Falls itself forms the border between Zambia and Zimbabwe.
 The Falls shares the same name as the town on the Zimbabwe side whilst on the Zambian side you stay in Livingstone.

 This page will talk about the Falls and then share insight into the differences between staying on the Zambian side versus the Zimbabwe side.

 Stretching over a width of 1700 metres and over 100 metres in height you cannot fail to be inspired and amazed by the sheer size, power and beauty of this magnificent curtain of thundering water.
 The Zambezi River and Falls pulse with an annual flood cycle of high and low water that create completely different viewing experiences depending on the time of year.

 To put it in perspective, it’s enormous and impressive at twice the height and width of Niagara Falls that many people rave about.
 At full waters Victoria Falls is an overwhelmingly impressive spectacle that leaves you breathless and wet!
 The locals refer to Victoria Falls as Mosi-oa-Tunya, meaning the smoke that thunders.